A folk journey.

 Vandita Parikh

-Vandita has taught Indian folk and contemporary dance for over 23 years.
-She completed her training in Bharatnatyam under Mrs. Nirmala Sharma and Smt Krishnaveni Akka at Kalakshetra Dance Academy.
-Delving deep into the folk dance art forms, Vandita went through advanced workshops at "Darpana Academy Of Performing Arts," directed by Guru Mallika Sarabai, and has also obtained special training under Gopi Master, Madhumati Barman, and Smt.
+For over 23 years, Vandita has been a dedicated instructor of Indian folk and contemporary dance.
+Her journey began with rigorous training in Bharatnatyam under the guidance of Mrs. Nirmala Sharma and Smt Krishnaveni Akka at the prestigious Kalakshetra Dance Academy.
+Seeking to expand her repertoire, Vandita immersed herself in the diverse world of folk dance, participating in advanced workshops at the renowned "Darpana Academy Of Performing Arts".
+Additionally, she pursued specialized training under esteemed mentors such as Gopi Master, Madhumati Barman, and Smt.
 Vasantha Aravindan.

-Vandita has received wide acclaim for her deep commitment to the advancement of fine arts and her artistic excellence.
-In 2011, Vandita Parikh received the "President's Award," from Smt.
-Pratibha Patil, for her efforts to promote folk art and culture.
-She was invited to be the world ensemble instructor for Indian dance at Booker T Washington School for Performing Arts and has held workshops at the University of Texas at Dallas, Oklahoma State University, and the Indian Association of North Texas, among other organizations.
+Vandita's unwavering commitment to the advancement of fine arts and her exceptional talent have garnered widespread acclaim.
+Her dedication was honored in 2011 when she received the prestigious "President's Award" from Smt.
+Pratibha Patil for her efforts in promoting folk art and culture.
+Vandita's expertise led her to become the world ensemble instructor for Indian dance at the Booker T Washington School for Performing Arts.
+She has also conducted workshops at esteemed institutions such as the University of Texas at Dallas, Oklahoma State University, and the Indian Association of North Texas, leaving an indelible mark on countless aspiring dancers.

-Outside NSDA, Vandita is a mother to three daughters and one golden retriever.
-She enjoys serving her community as a board member of "One Earth, One Chance," a local organization dedicated to fighting climate change.
+Beyond her role at NSDA, Vandita is a devoted mother to three daughters and a cherished golden retriever.
+She extends her passion for community service as a board member of "One Earth, One Chance," a local organization dedicated to combating climate change, and is a member of the advisory team for Garage Arts Project (GAP), anon-profit organization dedicated to providing an intimate and immersive platform for artists.

 Performance spotlight